fenio/pv-mounter/README.md

 For already mounted RWO volumes, it's a bit more complex:

-* Spawns a POD with a minimalistic image that contains an SSH daemon and acts as a proxy to an ephemeral container.
-* Creates an ephemeral container within the POD that currently mounts the volume.
+* Creates an ephemeral container with an SSH daemon within the POD that currently mounts the volume.
-* From that ephemeral container, establishes a reverse SSH tunnel to the proxy POD.
-* Creates a port-forward to the proxy POD onto the port exposed by the tunnel to make it locally accessible.
+* Creates a port-forward directly to the workload POD to make it locally accessible.
 * Mounts the volume locally using SSHFS.